rutvym/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 ### The questions I wanted to answer through my SQL queries were:

-1. What are the top-paying data anlayst jobs?
+1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?
 3. What skills are most in demand for data analytics?
 4. Which skills are associated with higher salaries?